Our Debt Free Family

 How Often Should You Review Your Budget?

-Budgeting can be a huge pain, especially if it seems like you are constantly revisiting it.
-With my other half out of work, I feel like we are constantly examining our budget for places to trim and save more money.
-Even if you’re not in the midst of a financial crisis, you should review your budget on a regular basis to make sure you’re saving as much as possible.
-So, how often should you review your budget?
+<p>Budgeting can be a huge pain, especially if it seems like you are constantly revisiting it.
+I feel like we are constantly examining our budget for places to trim and save more money.
+Even if you're not in the midst of a financial crisis, you should review your budget on a regular basis to make sure you're accounting for changes and saving as much as possible.
+So, how often should you review your budget?</p>::Pexels

 Another great way to review your budget is quarterly.
 Many of us make financial goals at the beginning of the year.
 Revisiting those goals, and your budget, every three months can help you stay on track.
 It can also help you review where you may be able to trim costs on a larger scale.
 For instance, if you notice you’re spending a lot on entertainment the first quarter of the year, you can make a concentrated effort to scale back in the second quarter.